Our team has the financial expertise, creativity and tenacity needed to make the dream of a new school building a reality for our clients.

 Securing a permanent, high-quality school facility at an affordable cost is a major barrier to the continued growth of high-achieving charter schools.

 ExED pioneered the use of the federal New Markets Tax Credit (NMTC) program to finance charter school facilities in qualified census tracts.
-Since 2005, ExED has won $229 million in NMTC allocations from the U.S. Treasury Department for investment in charter school facilities in Southern California.
+Since 2005, ExED has won $229 million in NMTC allocations from the U.S. Treasury Department for investment in charter school facilities in California.

 Flexible Facility Loans